Gaaaybe/ghost-pipe-backend/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "[BACK OU FRONT] Titulo"
+name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[BACK OU FRONT] Titulo"
 labels: enhancement
 assignees: ''